Mike Wiener: Early life, education and career

 Wiener attended St. Cloud Technical and Community College, earning a degree in sales and marketing.
 He previously served on the Todd County Planning and Zoning Board.
-Weiner raises Texas long horn beef cattle.
+Wiener raises grass-fed Texas longhorn beef cattle and has operated an animal bedding and biomass company repurposing waste wood for 15 years.

 Minnesota House of Representatives

-Weiner was first elected to the Minnesota House of Representatives in 2022, after redistricting and the retirement of Republican incumbents John Poston and Steve Green who previously represented the area.
+Wiener was elected to the Minnesota House of Representatives in 2022.
+He first ran for an open seat created by legislative redistricting.

 Wiener serves on the Economic Development Finance and Policy Committee and the Taxes Committee.

 Electoral history

 Personal life

-Wiener lives in Long Prairie, Minnesota with his spouse and nine children.
+Wiener lives in Long Prairie, Minnesota, with his spouse and nine children.

+Political positions

+In an August 2022 interview, Wiener said drugs in rural Minnesota and workforce development are among his top issues.
+He opposes any exceptions to abortion bans for rape or incest, arguing that adoption is a viable option.
+He said he would fight any "red flag" law that permits a state court to order the temporary removal of firearms from a person it finds may present a danger to others or themselves.
+Wiener supports "constitution carry", the right to carry a firearm in public without a permit, and stronger protections for people defending their own property.